Selective licence application guidance notes

 Similarly applications that identify a person who live overseas for the role of Licence Holder will be refused.

-Property owner
+Property Owner

-Means the person (other than a mortgagee not in possession) who is for the time being entitled to dispose of the fee simple of the premises whether in possession of reversion.
+Means the person (other than a mortgagee not in possession) who is for the time being entitled to dispose of the fee simple of the premises whether in possession or in reversion.
 It includes also a person holding or entitled to the rents and the profits of the premises under a lease of which the unexpired term exceeds 3 years.
-If the Property Owner or Part Owner of a house which is rented out has a Banning Order in force against them under Section 16 of the Housing and Planning Act 2016 then the council will not be able to Updated May 2020 v1.4 grant a Selective Licence in respect of that house unless the ownership of the house changes to someone who does not have a Banning Order in force against them.
+If the Property Owner or Part Owner of a house which is rented out has a Banning Order in force against them under Section 16 of the Housing and Planning Act 2016 then the council will not be able to grant a Selective Licence in respect of that house unless the ownership of the house changes to someone who does not have a Banning Order in force against them.

-Property manager
+Property Manager

 The proposed Property Manager can either be the Person Having Control of the house or their agent or employee.
 The proposed Property Manager must be a fit and proper person to be the manager of the house and the proposed management arrangements must be otherwise satisfactory.